FRC2713/Robot2020-ACE/README.md

      isIntakeGateOpen = true;
     }

-Components can also be used to simplify the rest of the code, for example the Controllers Component turns xBoxController.getBumper(GenericHID.Hand.kLeft) to getXboxLeftBumper.
+Components can also be used to simplify the rest of the code, for example the Controllers Component turns xBoxController.getX(GenericHID.Hand.kLeft) to getXboxXLeftAxis.

-    public boolean getXboxLeftBumper() {
+    public double getXboxXLeftAxis() {
-     return xBoxController.getBumper(GenericHID.Hand.kLeft);
+     return xBoxController.getX(GenericHID.Hand.kLeft);
     }

 ### Dependencies